The Observer was an ardent truth-seeker, a diligent experimenter with a hunger for knowledge. She set out to discover Reality.

 Both the Observer and the Conqueror ultimately arrive at the question of how to reach the Truth without de-fusing the Myth.

-Having overturned the edifice of certainty which she had constructed, the Observer is lead to a displacement.
-Once she has rejected the verification of knowledge by comparing her constructed model of reality with the outside world, she has no selection criterion to prevent her reality from lapsing into the assumption that any model is as adequate as any other.
-When all assumptions are viable one is faced with a world of infinite possibility in the absence of all certainty.
-New terms must be found on which to resume utilising rationality.
-When consciousness confronts itself in a semantic closure it will either eclipse in a dispersion or adapt itself creatively to the new circumstances, constructing new thresholds.
+Having overturned the edifice of certainty which she had constructed, the Observer looses her balance and becomes displaced.
+Once she has rejected the verification of knowledge by comparing her constructed model of reality with the outside world, she has no criteria to prevent her from lapsing into the assumption that any model is as adequate as any other.
+When all assumptions are equally viable she is faced with a world of infinite possibility in the absence of all certainty.
+She must find new terms with which to resume.
+When her consciousness confronts itself in a semantic closure it can either eclipse in a dispersion or adapt itself creatively to the new circumstances, constructing new thresholds.

 Where the Observer once had clearly defined and isolated the boundaries of her self in the guise of Objectivity she now involuntarily transgresses them.
 The likelihood of violent change ensues, a departure from her initial position which is absolute and irretrievable: a transformation which rules out the possibility of return.